yzhilong/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `GameBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add an entry**
+**Use case: UC01 - Add an entry**

 **MSS**

-1. User enters a new entry
+1. User requests to add a new game entry.
-2. GameBook adds in the entry
+2. GameBook adds in the new entry and displays a success message.

    Use case ends.

 **Extensions**

 * 1a.
 User entered the entry in an incorrect format.
   * 1a1.
-GameBook shows an error message.
+GameBook shows an error message to inform user what went wrong.

     Use case resumes at step 1.
+* 2a.
+Another game entry with the same game name and date already exists in the existing list of game entries.
+  * 2a1.
+GameBook displays an additional alert informing user that there is already an entry with the same game name and date

+    Use case ends.
+* 2b.
+The date entered by user is in the future.
+  * 2b1.
+GameBook displays an additional alert informing user that the date entered is in the future.

+    Use case ends.

 **Use case: Edit an entry**

 **MSS**